NBA Coach of the Year Betting Tips & Factors to Consider

-From 1997 to 2013, the Coach of the Year’s team increased its win total by 16.2 games, nearly a 20 percent increase year-to-year on an 82-game schedule.
-Twelve times the team won 17 or more games than it did the year ago, and a team never won fewer games than they did a year ago.
+From 1997 to 2013, the Coach of the Year's team increased its win total by an average of 16.2 games, nearly a 20 percent increase year-to-year on an 82-game schedule.
+Twelve times the team won 17 or more games than it did the year earlier and a team never won fewer games than a season earlier.
 Remember to look for a big jump.
-If a team reached 50 or more games the previous season, the head coach isn’t going to get as much credit the following year unless they make another significant leap.
+If a team reached 50 or more games the previous season, the head coach isn't going to get as much credit the following year unless they make another significant leap.

 All-Stars and MVPs

 Great coaches are great coaches, but having a little help along the way never hurt.
-Of the teams from 2001 to 2019, 16 of them had members of an All-NBA Team, with 10 of those coming on the First Team; that means 10 of the 18 Coaches of the Year had one of the league’s five best players on their team.
-And 17 of those coaches had an All-Star.
-It’s fine if a coach can guide a gritty, under-the-radar team and turn a bunch of mediocre players into a great group.
-It just won’t result in a Coach of the Year award.
+Of the teams from 2001 to 2020, 17 of them had members of an All-NBA Team, with 10 of those coming on the First Team.
+That means half of the Coaches of the Year this century had one of the league's five best players on their team, and 18 of those coaches had an All-Star.
+It's fine if a coach can guide a gritty, under-the-radar team and turn a bunch of mediocre players into a great group.
+It just won't result in a Coach of the Year award.
 Star power weighs heavily.

 Offense Over Defense

 As hinted at above, the kind of teams that are winning Coach of the Year lately tend to score a lot of points.
 From 2001 to 2011, five Coach of the Year winners had top-6 defenses and only four had top-6 offenses.
 A stout defense was more likely to gain you recognition than a fancy offense.
 But there was a shift around the time the Golden State Warriors began changing the landscape of the league.

 Offense has reigned supreme for some time now, and it matters most in the mind of the media members who vote for Coach of the Year.
 Similarly to NBA MVP betting, scoring matters.
-From 2012 to 2019, all eight Coach of the Year winners had top-6 offenses, and three of them actually had defenses that ranked outside the top-10.
+From 2012 to 2020, all eight of nine Coach of the Year winners had top-6 offenses, and three of them actually had defenses that ranked outside the top-10.